cipto-hd/golang-book/05-misc/02-strings/README.md

 ## Assignment

-Write a program that given a struct containing, name, address and city ensures that the name is lowercase and the address is uppercase.
+Write a program that given a struct containing name, address and city ensures that the name is lowercase and the address is uppercase.

 ## Solution